mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 - We have two independent random samples.
 - We have large enough samples: we need to have at least 10 measurements for each of the 4 categories (black-yes, black-no, white-yes, white-no).

-## 5. Quantitative Data: One Mean -- Estimating Population Mean with Confidence
+## 5. Confidence Intervals -- Quantitative Data: One Mean -- Estimating Population Mean with Confidence

 Example (Cartwheel dataset): What is the **average** cartwheel distance (in inches) for adults? (distance from the forward foot before performing the cartwheel to the final foot after performing it).